If you’re lucky, plugging straight into an amp will make your ukulele sound great.

-I’ve been plugging my ukulele in and performing onstage for over a decade.
+I’ve been plugging my ukulele in and performing onstage for a decade and a half.
 For the most part, I’ve “been there, done that” and have found what works best for me over the years.
 That’s exactly what I’ll recommend to you.
 It’s not that other preamps are BAD, I just haven’t used them or choose not to.

 Personally, I require a parametric EQ section in any preamp I use.
 It’s the hands-down best way to fine-tune the sound of your pickup and make adjustments depending on the room.
 This is an EQ that lets you precisely select which frequency to boost or cut (other EQs have fixed frequencies – a less precise approach).

-Currently, my favorite out of the six or so preamps I’ve tried is the Tech 21 Q\Strip.
+Currently, my favorite out of the six or so dedicated preamps I’ve tried is the Tech 21 Q\Strip.

 It’s not an acoustic preamp, per se, but provides the key requirements and great sound.
-The input is rated at 4.7MΩ, which is sufficient for most passive pickups, there’s ample amounts of volume, a DI output, and two parametric EQ bands – along with high and low EQ controls.
+The input is rated at 4.7MΩ, which is sufficient for many passive pickups, there’s ample amounts of volume, a DI output, and two parametric EQ bands – along with high and low EQ controls.

 The industry standard for middle-of-the-road preamps is the Para DI by LR Baggs.
 This is the easiest unit to recommend to anybody since it’s tried and true.

 If you want something more fancy, I like the LR Baggs Venue DI.
-Though the tuner kind of sucks and, for the space it takes up, I’d probably just get the Para DI since the circuit is essentially the same.
+Though the tuner kind of sucks and, for the space it takes up, these days I’d probably just get the Para DI since the circuit is essentially the same.

-Many preamps (including the Venue and Q\Strip) have an XLR output that sends a line level signal.
+Many preamps (including the Para DI, Venue, and Q\Strip) have an XLR output that sends a line level signal.
 This is commonly known as a DI – or direct input/injection.
 By utilizing a DI output you can provide a strong signal right to the mixing board and not worry about signal degradation along the cable.